sparkcognition/da-ds-challenge/part-I/readme.md

+# DeepArmor Data Science Challenge Part I

-Please complete both of the tasks outline in the python (.py) scripts here.
+Please complete both of the tasks outlined in the data_mangling and feature_mask python (.py) scripts here.

-You will find the resources you need to complete the feature masking challenge in the resources folder.
+You will find the files you need to complete the feature masking challenge in the resources folder.